 Recent App Reviews

+Welcome to a very special installment of Game Centered.
 Game Centered features roundups and in-depth reviews of the best in iOS games and related gaming news.
 Among the App Store’s myriad games, it’s all too easy to overlook some of the greats.
 Each installment of Game Centered will take a close look at a select few worthy of special recognition.
-In this installment we take a look at the Infinity Blade game tie-in, the short film Infinity Blade: Origins, as well as Call of Duty: Strike Team and Asphalt 8: Airborne.
-Read on for all the juicy details...
+This week, we are treated to a special installment with four highly anticipated, blockbuster game titles making their debuts in the App Store.

-As new iOS apps flood the App Store every day — recently topping 900,000 — we know it’s tough to tell which ones are worth their salt.
+As new iOS apps flood the App Store every day — recently topping 1,000,000 — we know it’s tough to tell which ones are worth their salt.
 But thanks to our Weekly Scoop, you can have the best for free!
 Here you’ll find a weekly roundup of the coolest apps free or at a discount for a limited-time only.
 Each week features the best and brightest from websites like Free App Report, AppsGoneFree, appsfire, and more.

 Hurry!
 Get 'em while they’re hot!